siyao-7/11775-hws/spring2021/hw1/README.md

 # HW1

 ## Feature extraction
-MFCC: use the same step as sample code https://github.com/11775website/11775-hws/tree/master/spring2021/hw1
+MFCC: use the same step as sample code https://github.com/11775website/11775-hws/tree/master/spring2021/hw1 <br />
 SoundNet: follow the step in https://github.com/JunweiLiang/SoundNet-tensorflow to generate soundnet features.
 Store the results under /hw1/soundnet, and run python avgpool.py.
 The final result will be located in /hw1/avgpool18/

 ## For testing